reneruhr/kipod/README.txt

 Then install cmake (if needed) and the three libraries needed for the application:

-rene$ brew install cmake
-rene$ brew install glew
-rene$ brew install glfw3
-rene$ brew install glm
+rene$ brew install cmake glew glfw3 glm

 Step 3: Building Instruction: